The vaccine is now available to anyone in New York State ages 12+. Use the state's COVID vaccine website to find vaccination sites and sign up.

 You must submit this form certifying that you have been tested at a site off-campus and provide proof.

 All tests will be taking place in the SRC Arena in the gym.
-Testing will be available Monday - Thursday from 9 am to 6 pm by appointment only, no walk-ins.
+Testing will be available Tuesdays, Wednesdays and Thursdays from 9 am to 2 pm and 5 pm to 6 pm by walk-ins.

 The New York State Commissioner of Health has endorsed a pooled saliva surveillance testing program developed by SUNY Upstate Medical University to be performed across SUNY campuses and a small number of other schools to help detect and prevent the spread of the virus that causes COVID-19.
 SUNY Upstate is being assisted in this effort by Quadrant Biosciences, a biotechnology company with headquarters on the SUNY Upstate campus that has more than 5 years of experience in collecting and testing saliva for different diseases.